← Back to Blog

 • Access internal API documentation and microservices schemas

-The beauty of MCP servers is that Claude always has access to the latest framework documentation—no more outdated Stack Overflow answers or deprecated API usage.
+The main benefit is that Claude always has access to current framework documentation.
+No more outdated Stack Overflow answers or deprecated API usage.
 When I ask Claude to add a new Spring Boot feature, it references current best practices automatically.

 Custom Hooks: I've set up hooks that automatically run linters or tests after certain operations.
-For example, after Claude edits a file, my pre-commit hooks ensure everything still passes before committing.
-This catches issues immediately rather than discovering them during CI/CD.
+After Claude edits a file, my pre-commit hooks verify everything still passes before committing.
+This catches issues immediately, not during CI/CD.

 4. Master the Git Workflow